Rice University, School of the Humanities

 Humanities Graduate Student Association (HGSA) Constitution

-The mission of the HGSA is twofold: (1) to facilitate open and honest communication between the Humanities graduate students and the staff, faculty, and Dean of Humanities regarding issues related to the School of Humanities; and (2) to foster an academic and professional community among the graduate student population and faculty of Humanities.
+The mission of the HGSA is threefold: (1) to facilitate open and honest communication between the Humanities graduate students and the staff, faculty, and Dean of Humanities regarding issues related to the School of Humanities; (2) to advocate for Humanities graduate student interests and wellbeing; and (3) to foster an inclusive community among the graduate student population of the Humanities.

 II) Organizational Structure

-The group shall have a body consisting of graduate students in the School of the Humanities, an elected executive board, and a faculty sponsor.
+The group shall have a body consisting of graduate students in the School of the Humanities, an elected executive board, and a faculty and staff sponsor.

 There shall be three classes of members: General Member, Alumni Member, and Voting Member.